Volkswagen hires former CEO of GM's Opel to run group strategy

-BERLIN (Reuters) - Volkswagen (VOWG_p.DE) has hired a former chief executive of General Motors’ (GM.N) European division Opel to run group strategy, the German carmaker said on Monday.
+BERLIN, Oct 26 (Reuters) - Volkswagen has hired a former chief executive of General Motors’ European division Opel to run group strategy, the German carmaker said on Monday.

 Thomas Sedran, interim CEO at Opel in 2012-2013 and head of GM’s Chevrolet and Cadillac brands in Europe until June this year, will take up his role at VW on Nov.
 1, the Wolfsburg-based group said.